-Our office is just one of many around England & Wales working in partnership with thousands of volunteers and supporters, providing information on supporting CAFOD in your area and how to get involved.
-The CAFOD Volunteer Centre is situated in the grounds of Hinsley Hall, Leeds and our doors are always open to our volunteers.
-We are also are happy visiting other places in the diocese, so please do get in touch.
-We look forward to meeting you.
+Our volunteer centre is one of many around England & Wales working in partnership with thousands of volunteers and supporters, providing information on supporting CAFOD in your area and how to get involved.

-Community Participation Coordinators: Joanne Clark & Bronagh Daly
+Your CAFOD Community Participation Coordinator (CPC): Bronagh Daly

 Address: Hinsley Hall, 62 Headingley Lane, Leeds, LS6 2BX